americocunhajr/ElectroM/README.md

 - **R. H. Avanço, D. A. Zanella, A. Cunha Jr, A. M. Tusset, J. M. Balthazar**, *A Tutorial on the Simplification of Electromechanical Dynamic Models*, In: Balthazar, JM (eds), Nonlinear Vibrations Excited by Limited Power Sources.
 Mechanisms and Machine Science, vol 116.
 Springer, Cham, 2022. <a href="https://doi.org/10.1007/978-3-030-96603-4_1" target="_blank">DOI</a>

 Preprint available <a href="https://hal.archives-ouvertes.fr/hal-03648813" target="_blank">here</a>.

+### Feature
+- Simulates nonlinear dynamics of electromechanical systems
+- Includes full-order and reduced-order models
+- Considers mutual interaction between electrical and mechanical sub-systems in the full-order model
+- Decouples electrical and mechanical sub-systems in the reduced-order model
+- Calculates dimensionless groups for electromechanical systems
+- Provides easy-to-understand, well-commented code
+- Offers educational style code implementation for intuitive use

 ### Usage
 To started with **ElectroM**, follow these steps: